pcafrica/advanced_programming_2023-2024/exercises/11/11-py_scicomp.md

 3. **Time series analysis with real data**
    1. Import the `weather_data.txt` dataset.
+   2. Resample the dataset to compute monthly averages.
-   2. Perform time series analysis over including resampling for monthly averages and computing a 7-day rolling mean.
+   3. Computing a 7-day rolling mean.
    3. Visualize the original data and the rolling mean using line plots.